snu-csl/pyrisc/pipe5/GUIDE.md

     if not status:
         self.exception |= EXC_DMEM_ERROR
 ```
-3. Deliver to the WB pipeline register
+3. Deliver it to the WB pipeline register
 ```
 # In MM.update()
     WB.reg_exception = self.exception